SI Joint Pain

 SI joint pain is a common but often overlooked condition affecting the sacroiliac (SI) joint that connects your spine to your pelvis.
 The SI joint forms where two bones meet — the triangular sacrum bone at the bottom of your spine and the iliac bone at the top of your pelvis.

-SI joint pain sometimes develops during pregnancy, or it could result from an injury or osteoarthritis.
-The Pacific Sports and Spine team can determine what's causing your SI joint pain and create an appropriate treatment plan for you.
+This type of joint pain sometimes develops during pregnancy, or it could result from an injury or osteoarthritis.
+The Pacific Sports and Spine team can determine what’s causing your pain and create an appropriate treatment plan for you.

 What treatment options are available for SI Joint pain?